-- Risk is low to very low in travelers and depends on the time of year and itinerary.
-The risk is 10 times greater in Africa than it is in South America.
+- Risk is low to very low in travelers and depends on the time of year and itinerary; risk is 10 times greater in Africa than it is in South America.

-- Symptoms are of an influenza-like illness with fever, which may progress to black vomiting, upper abdominal pain, and bleeding.
+- Symptoms include fever, chills, and muscle aches, which may progress to vomiting, upper abdominal pain, and bleeding.

-- Consequences of infection in unimmunized travelers include jaundice, coma, shock, organ failure, and death in up to 90% of those infected.
+- Consequences of infection in unimmunized travelers include mental confusion, coma, shock, multiorgan failure, and death in up to 90% of those infected.

-- Prevention includes wearing long sleeves and long pants and observing personal protective measures against mosquito bites.
+- Prevention includes wearing long sleeves and long pants as well as observing personal protective measures against mosquito bites.

-- YF vaccine is a live virus given as a single dose at least 10 days prior to travel (for personal protection or to meet an entry requirement).
+- YF vaccine is given as a single dose at least 10 days prior to travel (for personal protection or to meet an entry requirement).
 Some YF-free countries may require vaccination only for travelers coming from another country with risk of YF transmission.

-- Vaccine side effects are most commonly local reactions.
-Serious side effects are rare but include brain inflammation in young children, neurological reactions, and multiple organ dysfunction (first time vaccinees only, especially those 60 years and older).
+- Vaccine side effects are most commonly injection-site reactions.
+Serious side effects are rare but may include brain inflammation in young children, neurological reactions, and multiple organ dysfunction (first time vaccinees only, primarily those 60 years and older).

-- Duration of vaccine protection is long term; a booster dose for personal protection is recommended every 10 years only for persons who will be visiting high-risk areas, travel frequently to risk areas, or may have had an inadequate response to a previous YF vaccination.
+- Duration of vaccine protection is long term; a booster dose for personal protection is recommended every 10 years only for persons who will be visiting a high-risk area, travel frequently to risk areas, or may have had an inadequate response to a previous YF vaccination.

-YF occurs in tropical sub-Saharan Africa and in the rainforests of tropical South America, where it is endemic in monkeys.
-On both continents, YF can be transmitted in jungle and savannah areas.
-Transmission in urban areas occurs periodically in Africa but almost never in South America.
+YF occurs in tropical sub-Saharan Africa and in the rainforests of tropical South America, where it is commonly found in monkeys.
+Large outbreaks occurred in Brazil and Nigeria in 2017-18.

-Yellow fever virus (YFV) is transmitted to humans through the bite of mosquitoes that become infected when they acquire the virus from infected monkeys or infected humans.
+YF virus (YFV) is transmitted to humans through the bite of mosquitoes that become infected when they aquire the virus from infected monkeys or infected humans.
 These mosquitoes remain infectious for life (2-4 months) and are aggressive biters.
 Infected humans then transmit the virus back to mosquitoes that bite them.